Lessen Scheduling and Tasks

 Research

-We conducted remote interviews with FPMs to understand their scheduling challenges and needs.
+We conducted interviews with FPMs to understand their scheduling challenges and needs.
 This research helped define the scope and requirements, focusing on creating a centralized location for FPMs to manage their schedules and tasks.
-Initially, we considered adding a notification feature but removed it due to time constraints and insufficient research.

 Design Process